Rashidapp/Armory_Documentation/logic_nodes/reference.md

 ### Set Cursor State

-Set the state of the mouse cursor.
+Sets the state of the mouse cursor.

 **See also:**